VeritasVault-ai/vv/src/vv.Domain/Docs/Domains/Core/Guidelines.md

 10. **Documentation Discipline**

     * All modules, contracts, and interface changes must be reflected in both doc and version history.
+11. **Financial Data Storage**

+    * Time-series data must be stored with proper indexing, compression, and partitioning strategies.
+    * Historical data access patterns must be optimized for both range queries and point-in-time snapshots.
+12. **Computation Resource Allocation**

+    * Financial models with high computational requirements must use resource budgeting and progressive optimization.
+    * Parallel processing and caching strategies should be employed for matrix operations and covariance calculations.

 ---